 Where did they run to in your house?
 Did they hide anywhere specifically, more than once in a row?

-Ideally each cat in your home would have a room where they can each retreat, to avoid one another if necessary.
-Understandably not all homes will have room for numerous save havens!
+Ideally, each cat in your home would have a room where they can each retreat, to avoid one another if necessary.
+Understandably not all homes will have room for numerous safe havens!

 However, to the extent possible having multiple comfortable and protected sleeping areas, one for each cat in your home, will have an almost immediate effect in reducing stress and increasing your cat’s happiness levels.